ChrisPenner/ChrisPenner.github.io/site/drafts/restricting-monads.md

 Applicatives are, by definition, _less powerful_ than Monads, or to be more precise, Applicatives can express fewer effectful programs than Monads can.
 This is easily proven by the fact that every Monad implements the Applicative interface, but not every Applicative is a Monad.

-Despite being _weaker_ by this definition, Applicatives are still very useful!
-They allow us to express programs with effects that aren't valid monads, but they also provide us with the ability of runtime static analysis of effectful programs.
+Despite being _weaker_ (a.k.a _less expressive_) by this definition, Applicatives are still very useful!
+They allow us to express programs with effects that aren't valid monads, but they also provide us with the ability to analyse values which are sequences of Applicative effects at runtime and glean information about them before running them.

+Let's dive a bit deeper to make sure we understand that bit.
+Feel free to skip ahead if you've got it down.

 Looking at the Applicative interface: